mikeerickson/gulp-phpspec/README.md

 - 0.5.0: Complete refactoring
     - Refacorted `index.js` and added library files (currently only phpspec)
-    - This index.js refactor will be ported acosss all gulp-xxx plugins
+    - This index.js refactor will be ported acosss all gulp-xxx plugins in future releases

 - 0.4.2: Bug Fixes and Refactored Testing
     - Refactorting test cover to test beyond binary testing